Infi-Knight/test/README.md

 # TODO

 1. Fix cache policies.
+2. Need better state management: some sort of global store.
-2. CSS is leaking from somewhere, fix it.
+3. CSS is leaking from somewhere, fix it.
-3. DRY up the code.
+4. DRY up the code.